getoptimum/docs/docs/hackathon/quick-start/installation.md

 ```bash
 docker --version
 ```
-You should see something like `Docker version 20.10.x`

 ### 2. Docker Compose
 Docker Compose helps us run multiple Docker containers together.
 It usually comes with Docker Desktop, but let's verify: